The factory doesn't need

 Edge-side execution.

-Once authorized, EdgeHSM performs the full provisioning pass locally — deriving keys, issuing certificates, and injecting credentials.
-Quota and expiry are enforced by hardware, not policy files.
+EdgeHSM executes provisioning locally — deriving keys, issuing certificates, and injecting credentials — while hardware-enforced quotas and expiry maintain operational control.

 03 RECORD

-Every provisioned device produces a production record — firmware version, device identity, timestamp, factory, line — captured at the moment of provisioning.
-The record syncs to the cloud automatically when connectivity returns.
+Every provisioned device produces a production record — identity, firmware version, factory, line, and timestamp — automatically synchronized when connectivity returns.

 01 · Hardware trust anchor